-Limit on Number of Proposals per PI or Co-PI: 3
+Limit on Number of Proposals per PI or Co-PI: 4

-An individual can participate as a PI, co-PI or senior personnel on no more than three SaTC proposals.
+An individual can participate as a PI, co-PI or senior personnel on no more than four SaTC proposals.
 There is a limit of:

-- one proposal designated as CORE (across Small and Medium); - one proposal designated as TTP (across Small and Medium); and - one proposal designated as EDU.
+- two proposals designated as CORE (across Small and Medium); - one proposal designated as TTP (across Small and Medium); and - one proposal designated as EDU.

-These limits apply for the period from Oct 1st to Sept 30th of the following year to all proposals in response to this solicitation, and are unrelated to any limits imposed in other NSF solicitations.
+These limits apply for the period from Oct 1st to Sept 30th of the following year to all proposals in response to this solicitation and are unrelated to any limits imposed in other NSF solicitations.

-These eligibility constraints will be strictly enforced in order to treat everyone fairly and consistently.
-In the event that an individual exceeds this limit, proposals received within the limit will be accepted based on earliest date and time of proposal submission.
+To treat everyone fairly and consistently, these eligibility constraints will be strictly enforced.
+If an individual exceeds these limits, only proposals received within the limits will be accepted, based on earliest date and time of proposal submission.
 No exceptions will be made.